 5(f) Any submissions

-The application was notified in accordance with Council's notification Policy for a period of 14 days to surrounding properties and no submissions were received.
+The application was notified in accordance with Council's notification Policy for a period of 21 days to surrounding properties.
+A total of 12 individual submissions were received which comprised of 10 objections and 2 in support.